0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

    - Create three accounts: **Admin**, **Member**, **Guest**.

 3. **Revoke the add guest permission**
-   - As Admin, remove the `invite_guest` permission from the Member role.
+   - As Admin, assign `add_members` permission to the Member role.
+   - But remove the `invite_guest` permission only.

 4. **Try add guest without permission to do that**
    - While logged in as the Member, try the normal invite guest flow in the UI.